mpsonntag/snippets/notes/worksconf/201906_Freiburg_workshop.md

   - STG2004 Multichannel systems trigger / stimulus generator?
   - Zeiss microscope IM35
-- Note recording output file name as it will be in the data repository [Note] and here it makes total sense to check for filenames if an odML file will be opened - can easily happen between recording setup where an odML file might be started and data management later on, that the filenames change in these steps - and probably this change will not make it to the odml file...
+- Note recording output file name as it will be in the data repository NOTE/odML: and here it makes total sense to check for filenames if an odML file will be opened - can easily happen between recording setup where an odML file might be started and data management later on, that the filenames change in these steps - and probably this change will not make it to the odml file...
-[Note] could have a "checksum" property that will always be added, if a "filename" property is present and the file is available - or checked, if a checksum already exists.
+NOTE/odML: could have a "checksum" property that will always be added, if a "filename" property is present and the file is available - or checked, if a checksum already exists.
 I like the idea of odML as a control tool for repositories more and more ... could have "project" and "viewing" modes to ignore missing files messages, checks and validations.